0xneves/EXPCurves/README.md

 ### How it works?

-The exponential curve formula used in this smart contract have two variations - ascending and descending.
+The exponential curve formula used in this smart contract has two variations - ascending and descending.
 The ascending curve starts at 0% and increases to 100% over time, while the descending curve starts at 100% and decreases to 0% over time.
 Both curves are controlled by the following formula:

 ```
 # ascending = ((exp(k * (1 - (t - t0) / (T - t0))) - 1) / (exp(k) - 1)) * 100